Terms & Conditions

 4 DEVELOPMENT GRANTS & PRIZE AWARD

-4.2 One of these finalists will be selected to receive an additional £50,000 ‘Prize Award’.
+4.2 Two of these finalists will be selected to receive an additional £50,000 ‘Prize Award’.

 4.3 The development grant and prize award should only be used in ways that will advance the development of solutions which help individuals and SMEs to understand and resolve their legal problems in more affordable and accessible ways.